wrld3d/wrld-indoor-maps-api/README.md

 #### Get Indoor Asset Sets in a floor

-You can fetch all entity sets associated by a dev token for a given indoor map floor:
+You can fetch all asset sets associated by a dev token for a given indoor map floor:

 ```sh
 curl -v https://indoor-maps-api.wrld3d.com/v1.1/indoor-maps/<indoor_uuid>/<floor_id>/entity-sets/?token=<dev_auth_token>